Useful

 What can you achieve under Prior Approval?

-Terraced and semi-detached houses - you can add up to 6m to the rear of your house.
+Terraced and semi-detached houses: You can add up to 6m to the rear of your house.
 This must not cover more than 50% of your garden.

-Detached houses - you can add up to 8m to the rear of your house!
+Detached houses: You can add up to 8m to the rear of your house!
 This is a huge amount, and it really is about assessing the balance of the property!

 It should be noted that there are situations where permitted development rights are removed from a property - this will apply if you live in a Conservation Area, a National Park, an Area of Outstanding Natural Beauty, as well as in a Listed Building.
 BUT this does not mean that we cannot achieve your requirements through planning!